The homology of permutation racks: The spectral sequence always degenerates

-In this description, to exhibit a homology class, we abusively give its representative only.
-By construction, the cardinalities~$|B_n|$ satisfy the same recursive formula as the Betti numbers~$\beta_n$ above, and thus coincide.
+By construction, the cardinalities~$|B_n|$ satisfy the same recursive formula as the Betti numbers~$\beta_n$ above, hence~$|B_n|=\beta_n$ for all~$n$.
+Moreover, since

-It remains to be shown that the homology classes in each~$B_n$ are linearly independent.
-We will actually prove slightly more: the images of these homology classes in~$\HR_n(S,\id)=\bbZ S^n$ under the map~\eqref{eq:test} are linearly independent.
-Identifying the orbit set~$S=X/\phi$ with the set of orbit representatives~$Q$, we can abusively consider~$B_n$ as a subset of~$\bbZ S^n$.
-We will need to slightly modify some elements~$b$ of~$B_n$.
-By construction, each~$b$ is a product of some terms of the form~\hbox{$(q-q_*)$}, and some terms of the form~$t^2$.
-Read~$b$ from left to right.
-Whenever we see a repetition~$b=a(q-q_*)(q-q_*)c$, with~$q \in T$, we replace it with
+Propositions~\ref{prop:morphism} and~\ref{prop:fixed} allow us to move the differential~$\rmd$ through a chain~$b\in B_n$ all the way to the right, and show that~$b$ is a cycle.
+It remains to check that these cycles induce linearly independent homology classes in each~$\HR_n(X,\phi)$.
+We will actually prove slightly more: the images of these homology classes in~$\HR_n(S,\id)=(\bbZ S)^{\otimes n}$ under the map~\eqref{eq:test} are linearly independent.
+Identifying the orbit set~$S=X/\phi$ with the set of orbit representatives~$Q$, we reduce our task to proving linear independence in the free abelian group~$(\bbZ Q)^{\otimes n} =\bbZ (Q^n)$.